What is Root Cause Analysis?

 - Brainstorming a new product iteration - an analysis of the problems the existing product/service is presenting gives direct clues as to what needs changing.

-If at the end of your root cause analysis, you can make a problem disappear and reappear by removing and reinstating the cause, you have found the correct solution to your problem.
-This validation is key.
-For example, Six Sigma practitioners focus intensely on proving that the root cause was identified correctly before they move on to implementing a solution.
+You will know that you have found the correct solution to your problem if, at the end of the root cause analysis, you can make it disappear and reappear by removing and reinstating the cause.
+This validation is crucial.
+For example, Six Sigma practitioners focus intensely on proving the correct identification of a root cause before moving on to implementing a solution.